AlsoSylv/amffi/README.md

-### If you like my work and want to support what I do, support me on Ko-Fi :purple_heart:!
+### If you like my work and want to support what I do, support me on Ko-Fi 💜!
 [![Ko-Fi](https://img.shields.io/badge/Ko--fi-F16061?style=for-the-badge&logo=ko-fi&logoColor=white)](https://ko-fi.com/cyberite)
 ---

 ![Crates.io MSRV](https://img.shields.io/crates/msrv/amffi?style=for-the-badge) ![Crates.io License](https://img.shields.io/crates/l/amffi?style=for-the-badge) ![GitHub Repo stars](https://img.shields.io/github/stars/AlsoSylv/amffi?style=for-the-badge)

-amf-bindings are a set of bindings to the [Advanced Media Framework](https://github.com/GPUOpen-LibrariesAndSDKs/AMF) C++ API.
+amffi is a wrapper of [Advanced Media Framework's](https://github.com/GPUOpen-LibrariesAndSDKs/AMF) C++ API.

-This wraps AMF in an cross platform COM style API, in a similar way to AMDs own examples.
+This works as a cross platform COM style API, in a similar way to AMDs own examples.

 32-bit environments are currently supported through the usage of macros to change the calling convention between x86_64 and x86, and any breakage is considered a bug